 - Cover and refrigerate for 3 to 4 days, turning fish over every day.

 - Scrape seasoning and dill from fillets before serving.

-- much like the process of preparing ceviche, gravlax produces an incredibly moist fish
+- Much like the process of preparing ceviche, gravlax produces an incredibly moist fish

-- although one must plan several days in advance before serving the gravlax, it is an easy dish to prepare.
+- Although one must plan several days in advance before serving the gravlax, it is an easy dish to prepare.

 "Anitalectric" posted a fresh salad on the website Food52 in which dill plays a starring role.
 She likens the salad to a deconstructed dolma.
-Although her concept creates a refreshing vegetarian meal which my family enjoys, I don’t think this meal can technically be called a deconstructed dolma.
-To me this is more akin to a Turkish Sarma.
+Although her concept creates a refreshing vegetarian meal that my family enjoys, I don’t think this meal can technically be called a deconstructed dolma.
+To me, this is more akin to a Turkish Sarma.
 Dolmas are served hot and contain minced cooked meat.
 On the other hand, sarmas are vine leaves stuffed with rice, currants, pine nuts, herbs, and spices which are served cold.

 I have made a few changes to her original salad and present it here:

+Recipe 3.
 Turkish Sarmas Salad

 - 1 cup raw white rice